dmbarbour/glas/docs/GlasObject.md

 * *path* - headers (0x80-0x9F) . (offset); uses stem-bit header (ttt=100) to encode a bitstring path.
 Equivalent to following that path into the target value as a radix tree.
 * *drop*  - header (0x0D) . (length) . (offset to list); equivalent to path of length '1' bits.
 * *take* - header (0x0E) . (length) . (inline list value); equivalent to sublist of first length items from list.
 Although useful to slice lists, this is heavily used to cache list lengths for ropes.
+  * *Note:* you can still reference a list 'inline' via internal reference (header 0x88).
+But the common use of take for caching rope sizes saves us by avoiding the unnecessary offset in most cases.

 Indexing a list is possible via composition of path and drop, but it shouldn't be needed frequently, so it isn't optimized.